thomhurst/AllOf/README.md

 }
 ```

 4. Call `AllOf.OnEach().SomeMethod()` and it'll call the same method in all of the different implementations.
-This handles asynchronous Tasks as well as Synchronous tasks, so no loop or Task handling.
+This handles asynchronous Tasks as well as synchronous methods, so no loop or Task handling for you to implement.

 ```csharp
 _myInterfaces.OnEach().DoSomething();